Cash On Cash Return: #1 Factor To Evaluate A Deal

 Cash On Cash Return

-Recently I wrote about how I lost quite a bit of money investing in a crowdfunding deal with RealtyShares a few years ago.
+Recently I wrote about how I lost quite a bit of money investing in a crowdfunding deal that promised a high cash yield with RealtyShares a few years ago.
 This mistake was totally on me as I didn’t do my part to know what I was really investing in.

-I put my trust in what their website was promoting instead of doing my due diligence.
+I put my trust in what their website was promoting regarding this potential investment instead of doing my own due diligence.

 I’ve come to believe that things don’t happen to you, they happen FOR you.
-In my case, this financial mishap sparked me to not only learn more about real estate investing, but also to seek out and form relationships with full time real estate investors and developers.
+In my case, this financial mishap sparked me to not only learn more about real estate deals and real estate investing, but also to seek out and form relationships with full time real estate investors and developers.

-It’s much different knowing that you’re dealing one-on-one with another human versus a generic website posting deals that are supposedly “good” because they said so.
+It’s much different knowing that you’re dealing one-on-one with another human versus a generic website posting deals that are supposedly “good” with high returns on investment (ROI) because they said so.

 One of the questions I sought out to answer was regarding how to best evaluate an investment that we’re considering investing in.